About

 Biography

 Alissa Goss lives and works in Nashville, TN.
 Her first introduction to ceramics was in a High School art class.
-Her professional journey with clay began in 2003 at Santa Monica College in California, where she quickly discovered her love for pottery.
-She continued her studies in ceramics and sculpture at California College of the Arts (CCA) in the San Francisco Bay Area, earning her BFA in Ceramics in 2008.
-During this time, she had the privilege of working with several renowned ceramic artists—experiences that helped shape her signature style, rooted in the pursuit of excellence in craft with effortless beauty.
+Her professional journey with clay began at Santa Monica College in California, where she quickly discovered her love for pottery.
+She continued her studies in ceramics and sculpture at California College of the Arts (CCA) in the San Francisco Bay Area, earning her BFA in Ceramics in 2009.
+During this time, she had the privilege of working with several renowned ceramic artists - experiences that helped shape her signature style, rooted in the pursuit of excellence in craft with effortless beauty.

 About Alissa Goss